puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_conditional.markdown

 Summary
 -----

-Puppet supports "if" and "unless" statements, "case" statements, and selectors.
+Puppet supports "if" and "unless" statements, case statements, and selectors.

 An "if" statement:

 {% highlight ruby %}
-    if $is_virtual == 'true' {
+    if str2bool("$is_virtual") {
       warning('Tried to include class ntp on virtual machine; this node may be misclassified.')
     }
     elsif $operatingsystem == 'Darwin' {